BasitAkin/Multi-Sensor-design-algorithm-for-inland-flood-detection/README.md

 If you use this code in your research, please cite:

 ```
-Akinade, B. A., Amanambu, A.C., Davis, M.A.L.
+Akinade, B. A., Amanambu, A.C., Davis, Lisa, M.A.
 (2026).
 Where to Watch the Water: Multi-Sensor Network Design
 Optimization for Inland Flood Detection.
 Water Intelligence and Geospatial
 Sensing (WINGS) Lab.
 ```